 Regular fieldworker visits every couple of days are required to collect food and monitor compliance.
 At the end of the assessment the diet diary should be reviewed in person with the respondent for clarification.

 Assessment can be done without concurrent duplication of meals.
-De Filippis et al., collected fast-food meals from fast-food restaurants as reported by study participants, assayed dioxin contents in meals, and considered them as dietary exposure [2].
-Despite lack of complete meals on a day and possible differences between meals actually consumed and meals collected on later days, the approach embraced advantage of the method to assess individuals’ dietary exposure, free from recall bias and need for a food composition table [2].
+De Filippis et al. collected meals from fast food restaurants as reported by study participants, assayed dioxin contents in meals, and considered them as dietary exposure [2].
+Despite the lack of complete meals on a day and possible differences between meals actually consumed and meals collected on later days, the approach embraced the advantage of the method to assess individuals’ dietary exposure, free from recall bias and need for a food composition table [2].
 In addition, the approach is likely to serve well to inform possible exposure to dioxins in a given population through a certain dietary occasion.

 The method has several uses: